woocommerce/woocommerce/readme.txt

 = 1.4 =
 * Support for multiple and stacked (compound) taxes
+* Locale options for country address formatting and checkout fields
 * Multiple taxes shown in order total tables
 * Rewritten parts + re-organised files for increased performance and decreased memory usage
 * Moved many shortcodes (contents) to template files for easier customisation